 Also, I’ve experienced issues with certain Fn combinations.
 Things like volume keys working sporadically (usually after I’ve woken up the computer and started doing something that requires volume).
 There’s also difficulty with the keyboard working after waking Windows, simply unplugging and replugging the cable back into the computer brings the Z70 back to life.

 If you’re on a Mac and you want to reprogram the Z70, you’ll need to find a computer with Windows.

 All of these keyboards either have or offer aluminium cases.
-The Z70’s weight is a bit over 500g, while the Pok3r is 800g, the Tada68 is 618g with the stock case, and with the aluminium case it’s 1.4kg.
-Though the Z70’s aluminium case looks good it lacks the weight to give it that premium feeling.
+The Z70’s weight is a bit over 500g, while the Pok3r is 800g, the Tada68 is 618g with the stock case, and with the aluminium case, it’s 1.4kg.
+Though the Z70’s aluminium case looks good it lacks the weight to give it that premium feel.

 It’s not just the premium quality that these two keyboards offer.
 It’s the reliability of these keyboards that makes them better than the Z70.

 |More reliable||No dedicated arrow keys|